Practicing celibacy isn’t uncommon or abnormal as people make it seem. What’s the rush?

 Last week during a lunch break with my fellow co-workers–all who are in my age cohort–we touched on the topic of celibacy.
 One of the guys currently in a long-term relationship revealed he’s been celibate for five years.
-Yes, my eyebrow raised for a bit as I asked if that included any and all things sexual, which he answered yes.
+Yes, my eyebrow raised a bit as I asked if that included any and all things sexual, which he answered yes.
 I even suggested that he do things for himself (y’all know what I’m talking about) to release the tension as it’s something women do often.
 He disagreed.

-Christopher* admitted practicing celibacy and how he and his girlfriend are considering a ban on kissing.
+Christopher* admitted in practicing celibacy and he and his girlfriend are considering a ban on kissing.
 Although I too agreed with their vow to wait until marriage for sex, I thought a kissing ban was a bit extreme.
 However, kissing can and does take things to the next level and if it’s important for them to not cave to the flesh’s weakness, nix lip locking.
 I suggested they substitute in a solid fist bump.

 Stay strong Christopher*, stay strong.

-It’s something I wondered when engaged Russell Wilson and Ciara admitted they were celibate.
+It’s something I wondered when Russell Wilson and Ciara admitted they were celibate.
 Let us know it’s okay to wait and you don’t have to rush into having sex for a relationship to feel like a relationship.
 Let us know we can seek intimacy in other ways and get to know as much as we can about someone before the condom (or lack thereof) is ripped open.
 It’s your private business why, but thank you.

 *- names have been changed

 *This post was originally posted 03/30/2016 and later restored, edited and republished.
 Read about that here.
 It may or may not contain original photos used.